titpetric/egon/README.md

 Egon is a templating language for go, based on [Ego](https://github.com/benbjohnson/ego).
 Egon parses .egon templates and converts them into Go source files.

+## Differences with Ego

+* Ego generates a single source file for every template in a package.
+Egon generates a source file per template.
+* Ego includes options to name the output package and output files.
+Egon always determines these names based on the source structure.
+* Ego generates a single function per template for rendering the template.
+Egon includes a second function, [Template]View that returns a function wrapping the typical parameters that only requires an io.Writer.
+* Ego requires a full function definition, Egon only requires parameter declarations.

 ## Usage

 To install egon: